franckalbinet/my-drl-udacity-nanodegree/README.md

 ![Trained Agents][image1]

-This repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program **BUT with my own implementations of mini-projects and projects**.
+This repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program **BUT** with my own implementations of mini-projects and projects.

 ## Table of Contents